 During the topic ‘Winter Wonderland’ the children learnt about Robert Falcon Scott and how his team tried several times to reach the South Pole.
 The children learnt that he recorded his travels in a diary, his ship got stuck in ice for 20 days and that unfortunately they did not make it home from the South Pole.
 The children enjoyed learning about how his team put a British flag at the South Pole when they finally arrived but were disappointed that another team had beaten Robert Falcon Scott’s team.
-After lots of class discussion the children were keen to record their learning onto fact sheets.
-They used what they had learnt and their knowledge from the Geography lesson to record full sentences.
-Many children said they would like to record their adventures in a diary like Robert Falcon Scott!
+After lots of class discussion, the children were keen to record their learning onto fact sheets.
+They used what they had learnt and their knowledge from the geography lesson to record full sentences.

 They picked some items that Guy Fawkes might have used in 1605 and described how he would have used them.
 They then explained the difference between objects that Guy Fawkes could have used, compared with what he might have used today.

 To introduce Remembrance Day, years one and two had a special visit from Janet Marshall on Wednesday 10th November.
 She spoke about memories, how some are happy and some are sad, and how we remember things.
 She also discussed the life of a soldier.

 Remembrance Day was marked across the federation in all year groups.
 The children learnt about and discussed the importance of the day, and took part in a two minute silence at 11am.
 The Reception children spent time during the day creating and making their own poppies to take home.
 During the infant assemblies, the children were shown a short animation designed to explain Remembrance Day to younger children.